nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 As the registration of associations in the X-Road governing authority is security-critical, the following measures are applied to increase security by default:

-- The registration request must be submitted to the X-Road Central Server through the security server.
+- The registration request must be submitted to the X-Road Central Server through the Security Server.
 Manual approval is still required by default.
 - The association must be approved by the X-Road governing authority.

 There are three types of registration requests:

 - authentication certificate registration request (see Sections 7.4 and 8.3);
-- security server client registration request (see Section 7.5);
+- Security Server client registration request (see Section 7.5);
-- security server owner change request (see Section 7.7)
+- Security Server owner change request (see Section 7.7)

-It is possible to streamline the registration process of authentication certificates and security server clients by enabling automatic approval.
+It is possible to streamline the registration process of authentication certificates and Security Server clients by enabling automatic approval.

 - authentication certificate registration requests
-  - When automatic approval is enabled, it is enough to submit an authentication certificate registration request to the X-Road Central Server through the security server, and the request will be automatically approved immediately.
+  - When automatic approval is enabled, it is enough to submit an authentication certificate registration request to the X-Road Central Server through the Security Server, and the request will be automatically approved immediately.
   - Automatic approval is applied to existing members only.
   - By default, automatic approval of authentication certificate registration requests is disabled.
 It can be enabled by setting the `auto-approve-auth-cert-reg-requests` property value to `true` on Central Server.
-- security server client registration requests
+- Security Server client registration requests
-  - When automatic approval is enabled, it is enough to submit a security server client registration request to the X-Road Central Server through the security server, and the request will be automatically approved immediately.
+  - When automatic approval is enabled, it is enough to submit a Security Server client registration request to the X-Road Central Server through the Security Server, and the request will be automatically approved immediately.
   - Automatic approval is applied to existing members only.
-In addition, automatic approval is applied only if the client registration request has been signed by the member owning the subsystem to be registered as a security server client.
+In addition, automatic approval is applied only if the client registration request has been signed by the member owning the subsystem to be registered as a Security Server client.
-  - By default, automatic approval of security server client registration requests is disabled.
+  - By default, automatic approval of Security Server client registration requests is disabled.
 It can be enabled by setting the `auto-approve-client-reg-requests` property value to `true` on Central Server.
-- security server owner change requests
+- Security Server owner change requests
-  - When automatic approval is enabled, it is enough to submit a security server owner change request to the X-Road Central Server through the security server, and the request will be automatically approved immediately.
+  - When automatic approval is enabled, it is enough to submit a Security Server owner change request to the X-Road Central Server through the Security Server, and the request will be automatically approved immediately.
   - Automatic approval is applied to existing members only.
-  - By default, automatic approval of security server owner change requests is disabled.
+  - By default, automatic approval of Security Server owner change requests is disabled.
 It can be enabled by setting the `auto-approve-owner-change-requests` property value to `true` on Central Server.

 ### 6.1.1 State Model for Registration Requests